Saving Private Ryan: Concept

 Producer Mark Gordon was a fan of writer Robert Rodat's previous work on films such as Tall Tale (1995) and Fly Away Home (1996).
 The pair met in early 1995 to discuss potential projects and ideas.
 Within a few weeks, Rodat conceived of Saving Private Ryan.
-He was inspired by a gift from his wife, the historical book, D-Day June 6, 1944: The Climactic Battle of World War II (1994), by Stephen E. Ambrose, recounting the events of the Normandy landings.
+He was inspired by a gift from his wife, the historical book D-Day June 6, 1944: The Climactic Battle of World War II (1994), by Stephen E. Ambrose, recounting the events of the Normandy landings.
 Rodat visited a monument in Keene, New Hampshire dedicated to American soldiers killed in combat; he noticed the losses included brothers.
-He said, "the idea of losing a son to war is painful beyond description ... the idea of losing more than one son is inconceivable."
-The Ryan family was based on the four Niland brothers detailed in Ambrose's book, who were deployed during WWII; two were killed and a third thought dead, per the Sole Survivor Policy, the fourth was returned from the war.
+He said, "The idea of losing a son to war is painful beyond description ... the idea of losing more than one son is inconceivable".
+The Ryan family was based primarily on the four Niland brothers detailed in Ambrose's book, who were deployed during WWII; two were killed and a third presumed dead; the fourth was returned from the war.

 Development

-To develop Saving Private Ryan, Gordon founded the independent film studio, Mutual Film Company, alongside producer Gary Levinsohn.
+To develop Saving Private Ryan, Gordon founded the independent film studio Mutual Film Company, alongside producer Gary Levinsohn.
 Gordon brought Rodat's draft to Paramount Pictures executives; they responded positively and hired Rodat who wrote the script over the following 12 months.
 Michael Bay was hired as director, but left the project because he could not resolve how to approach the material.
-Carin Sage, a junior agent at the Creative Artists Agency representing Tom Hanks, gave Hanks the script and he was immediately interested, meeting with Gordon and Levinsohn.
-Hanks shared the script with Steven Spielberg as the pair had wanted to work together for some time; sharing a personal interest in WWII, Spielberg agreed to direct.
+Carin Sage, a junior agent representing Tom Hanks at the Creative Artists Agency, gave the script to Hanks, who was immediately interested and met with Gordon and Levinsohn.
+Hanks shared the script with Steven Spielberg who agreed to direct because the pair had wanted to work together for some time.
 Rodat thought that Paramount would cancel the project after the studio purchased two other WWII-era scripts, Combat and With Wings as Eagles, with popular actors Bruce Willis and Arnold Schwarzenegger attached, respectively.
-Having secured the involvement of two of the highest-paid and most successful actors and directors, Gordon recounted telling Paramount executives, "OK, you have [Schwarzenegger] on one project and [Willis] on the other.
-How about [Hanks] and [Spielberg]?
-Ha, ha, ha!"
+However, having secured the involvement of Hanks and Spielberg, two of the highest-paid and most successful actors and directors, Gordon suggested Paramount executives prioritize Saving Private Ryan.